8 Walkthrough videos

 There are two possibilities to create a video documenting your process:

-- Filming a pilot session with a participant (with parental approval and permission from your local ethics board).
+- Filming a pilot session with a real-life human participant and their parent (with parental consent and permission from your local ethics board).
 Please make sure you have consent to share this video publicly!!

-- Asking a colleague to “play” parent and using a dummy (e.g., a doll) as a baby stand-in.
+- Asking a colleague or lab member to “play” parent and using a dummy (e.g., a doll) as a baby stand-in.

 Note that we plan to share the videos among the consortium via Databrary, our website, and/or YouTube.
-There should be no assumption of privacy, and no confidential or otherwise sensitive information should be included in the videos.
-Be sure that parental consent covers all these options when filming participants.
+There should be no assumption of privacy, and no confidential or otherwise personal/sensitive information should be included in the videos.
+Be sure that parental consent covers all these options when using a real participant for this purpose.

 Make sure your video covers the following components.
-We added questions you should answer for each step.
+We added questions that someone watching your video should be able to answer for each step.
 It is not necessary to narrate your video (you can if you want); a silent observer is sufficient, but be sure to cover all details requested below.
 If your lab language is not English, we might add subtitles later on.

 Greeting